 * The RAF ordered eight more Chinooks in 1995.
 These "HC.3s" were for special operations or combat SAR.
 They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" AKA "CH-47SD" Chinook specification, described below.
 They were all delivered in 2001 -- only to fail operational qualifications, with the result that they were mothballed while the authorities tried to figure out what to do with them.

-The problem was apparently that the contract was badly written, failing to properly reflect service requirements.
-After several years of trying to fix things, the conclusion was to essentially yank most of the advanced features of the HC.3s and introduce them as HC.2s, with the machines going into service from 2009.
+The problem was apparently that the contract was poorly written, failing to properly reflect service requirements.
+After several years of trying to fix things, the conclusion was to yank most of the advanced features of the HC.3s and introduce them as HC.2s, with the machines going into service from 2009.

 In the meantime, in 1998 an upgrade program was initiated to bring the HC.2/2A machines up to an improved spec, the focus being on operations in Afghanistan.
 The primary goal of the program was to provide a digital flight deck to support night and all-weather operations.
 The new cockpit was codenamed JULIUS, with Boeing as the prime contractor and Thales providing the cockpit avionics, based on the "TopDeck" system and featuring four 15 x 20 centimeter (6 x 8 inch) color displays.
 The upgrade also included: